abarker/pytest-helper/doc/sphinx_docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. thing TODO: include the github command to clone or else the zipped file pathname.

 ===============================
 pytest-helper
 ===============================